Eyes on Success: a video about our school

 We teach Torah as a living document that serves not only as a record of our history but as a blueprint for our lives today.

-Tours of Ellis Island and the Lower East side, making mezuzah holders in arts class and volunteering at soup kitchens.
-Building sukkahs rather than just learning about Sukkot.
-Does this sound familiar?
-It should.
-Here at the Reconstructionist Synagogue of the North Shore our Synagogue School has been living this model for years.
-Our goal is not only Jewish literacy, but Jewish community and culture as well.
-We want our children to feel good as Jews and to have knowledge about what it means to be Jewish.
-Here at the Reconstructionist Synagogue of the North Shore, they learn the traditions, the observances and the feeling, the feeling of what it means to be a Jew.
+From tours of Ellis Island and the Lower East side to making mezuzah holders in arts class, from building sukkahs to volunteering at soup kitchens, our goal at RSNS's Synagogue School is not only Jewish literacy, but Jewish community and culture as well.
+We want our children to have knowledge about what it means to be Jewish, to learn the traditions, the observances and the positive feeling of what it means to be a Jew.